The Top 100 Craft Blogs, Websites & Best Crafting Bloggers To Follow

 Liz is a proud mother of three kids living in San Fransico, California.
 She created Say Yes to reflect her passions, personal and stylish living and crafts, with focus on family life.
 As well as craft and home decor, she shares her thoughts on family, education and sometimes, current events.
 Now with a dedicated team of talented writers and photographers, Say Yes will continue to deliver inspiration.

-Say-Yes Lifestyle Blog
+Say Yes Lifestyle Blog

 This blog is a true inspiration.
 Whenever you are out of ideas, this website is the answer!
 Be careful though; you might enjoy it so much that the hours will quickly zip by. 🙂